Asus Mobile PhoneAsus ZenFone 2

 This happened after I forgot to charge my phone and drained the battery to 0%.

 Hey, I know this is an old post, but I recently received a Zenfone 2 Z008 from a friend.
 However, the flex for the charge port was not properly set, so I managed to fix it, as well as the camera position.
-BUT here is what happened: I accidentally ripped the antenna port cable on the big board, and now there is no signal showing for both SIM cards.
+But here is what happened: I accidentally ripped the antenna port cable on the board, and now there is no signal showing for both SIM cards.
 Is there a way to fix this without replacing the motherboard?
 Thank you in advance.

 Try to solder it back in, using a good magnifier and a thin soldering iron tip.